stumpsyn/policies/citizen_code_of_conduct.md

 ## 3. Expected Behavior

+The following behaviors are expected and requested of all community members:

   * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
   * Exercise consideration and respect in your speech and actions.
   * Attempt collaboration before conflict.
   * Refrain from demeaning, discriminatory, or harassing behavior and speech.
   * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
+  * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

 ## 4. Unacceptable Behavior

-Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning speech or actions by any participant in our community online, at all related events and in one-on-one communications carried out in the context of community business.
-Community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

-Harassment includes: harmful or prejudicial verbal or written comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.
+The following behaviors are considered harassment and are unacceptable within our community:

+  * Violence, threats of violence or violent language directed against another person.
+  * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+  * Posting or displaying sexually explicit or violent material.
+  * Posting or threatening to post other people's personally identifying information ("doxing").
+  * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
+  * Inappropriate photography or recording.
+  * Inappropriate physical contact.
+You should have someone's consent before touching them.
+  * Unwelcome sexual attention.
+This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+  * Deliberate intimidation, stalking or following (online or in person).
+  * Advocating for, or encouraging, any of the above behavior.
+  * Sustained disruption of community events, including talks and presenations.

 ## 5. Consequences of Unacceptable Behavior